-Chapter 5 describes the format of program files in general, while Chapters 6 cover details specific to the HP-UX operating systems, respectively.
-It also cover shared libraries and executable libraries.
+Chapter 5 describes the format of program files in general, while Chapters 6 and 7 cover details specific to the HP-UX and MPE/iX operating systems, respectively.
+These chapters also cover shared libraries and executable libraries.

-Chapter 7describes the format of the symbolic debug information generated by the HP compilers and used by the debugger.
+Chapter 8 describes the format of the symbolic debug information generated by the HP compilers and used by the xdb debugger.

-Chapter 8 describes the details of stack unwinding, and the interfaces to the stack unwind library provided by HP.
+Chapter 9 describes the details of stack unwinding, and the interfaces to the stack unwind library provided by HP.

-Chapter 9 describes the library of millicode routines provided for the use of HP compilers.
+Chapter 10 describes the library of millicode routines provided for the use of HP compilers.

-Chapter 10 describes the principles of dynamic linking-that is, dynamically loading relocatable objects into the address space of a running process.
+Chapter 11 describes the principles of dynamic linking-that is, dynamically loading relocatable objects into the address space of a running process.